MicrosoftDocs/OfficeDocs-Exchange-Test-pr/Exchange-Server-2013/configure-legacy-on-premises-public-folders-for-a-hybrid-deployment-exchange-2013-help.md

 ## Step 2: Make remote public folders discoverable

-1. If your public folders are on Exchange 2010 or later servers, then you need to install the Client Access Server role on all mailbox servers that have a public folder database.
-This allows the Microsoft Exchange RpcClientAccess service to be running, which allows for all clients to access public folders.
-The client access role isn’t required for Exchange 2007 public folder servers, and this step isn’t necessary.
+1. If your public folders are on Exchange 2010 or later servers, you must install the Client Access server (CAS) role on all mailbox servers that have a public folder database.
+This allows the Microsoft Exchange RpcClientAccess service to be running so that all clients can access public folders.
+For Exchange 2007 public folder servers, the CAS role isn’t required, and this step isn’t necessary.
 For more information, see [Install Exchange Server 2010](install-exchange-2013-using-the-setup-wizard-exchange-2013-help.md).
-This step isn’t necessary for Exchange 2007 public folders.

     > [!NOTE]